Daniel-KM/Omeka-S-module-IiifServer/README.md

 ### CORS (Cross-Origin Resource Sharing)

-To be able to share manifests and contents with other IIIF servers, the server should allow CORS.
+To be able to share manifests and contents with other IIIF servers, the server should allow [CORS].
 The header is automatically set for manifests, but you may have to allow access for files via the config of the server.

 On Apache 2.4, the module "headers" should be enabled: